2. Progestin-only birth control pills (“mini-pills”)

 1. Take the missed pill as soon as possible!

-If one or two tablets are missed, or a new pack is not started within one to two days
+If one or two tablets are missed, or a new pack is not started within one or two days

 Take a pill.
 There is a risk of pregnancy.

-Missing three or more tablets in the first 2 weeks of taking, or not starting a new pack within three days
+Missing three or more tablets in the first 2 weeks of use, or not starting a new pack within three days

-Missing 3 or more pills during the third week of taking
+Skipping 3 or more tablets during the third week of use

 Take the pill as soon as possible.
 If the package contains 28 tablets, do not take the last seven tablets.
-Do not take a break.
+Don't take a break.
 Use barrier methods of contraception for 7 days.
-If intercourse has taken place within 5 days, use emergency contraception.
+If sexual intercourse has taken place within 5 days, use emergency contraception.

 When do birth control pills start working?